vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 To check out the documentation and source code, go to the [CAS extension GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/CAS).

-## Add a CAS data source
+## Choose a CAS data source

 Next, we create a CAS data source.
-As of early 2026, the CAS extension has four data sources to choose from---providing support for two scale series (PDN and PB2) and two PCR protocols for each series:
+As of early 2026, the CAS extension has four data sources to choose from---providing support for two series of scales (PDN and PB2) and two protocols for each series:
 * PDN ECR Typ 12
 * PDN ECR Typ 14
 * PB2-Serial